morganjroberts/open-UST/docs/matching_layer_deposition.md

 # Matching Layer Deposition

 ## Dimension Capture
+\(a \ne 0\)
 It is helpful to measure the dimensions of the PZT elements before depositing the matching layers.

-* The actual PZT dimensions will differ from the nominal values given on the datasheet (tolerances provided by the manufacturer for these PZT elements were \(\pm\) 130 um for width and +- 25 um for thickness, detailed in: [`Piezoelectric Element Tolerances - APC International.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/Piezoelectric%20Element%20Tolerances%20-%20APC%20International.pdf))
+* The actual PZT dimensions will differ from the nominal values given on the datasheet (tolerances provided by the manufacturer for these PZT elements were \(\pm\) 130 um for width and \(\pm\) 25 um for thickness, detailed in: [`Piezoelectric Element Tolerances - APC International.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/Piezoelectric%20Element%20Tolerances%20-%20APC%20International.pdf))
 * Knowing the distribution of element widths and thicknesses is useful for calibrating the slot widths and depths in the matching layer deposition mould.
 * If the unmatched and matched PZT element thicknesses are measured, these can be used to estimate the matching layer thicknesses.
 This data can be useful to interpret inter-element variation in acoustic performance.